Dominik Olejniczak

-Dominik Olejniczak (born 1 July 1996) is a Polish professional basketball player for BCM Gravelines-Dunkerque of the LNB Pro A. He played college basketball for the Drake Bulldogs, the Ole Miss Rebels and the Florida State Seminoles.
+Dominik Olejniczak (born 1 July 1996) is a Polish professional basketball player for Derthona of the Italian Lega Basket Serie A (LBA).
+He played college basketball for the Drake Bulldogs, the Ole Miss Rebels and the Florida State Seminoles.

 College career

 Olejniczak played for Drake as a freshman.
 In his sophomore and junior seasons, he played for Ole Miss.
 As a senior, he played for Florida State.

 Professional career

 On 1 July 2020, Olejniczak signed with Trefl Sopot of the Polish Basketball League.

-On July 6, 2021, he has signed with BCM Gravelines-Dunkerque of the LNB Pro A.
+On 6 July 2021 he signed with BCM Gravelines-Dunkerque of the LNB Pro A.

+During the 2022-2023 season, he was named to the "All-Star-Game LNB" for the first time in his career, with BCM Gravelines Dunkerque.

+On 12 July 2023 he signed with Saint-Quentin of the LNB Pro A.

+On June 27, 2025, he became a player of Bertram Derthona from the Lega Basket Serie A.

 National team career

 Olejniczak played for Poland at the under-18 and under-20 levels before making his senior international debut for the team in 2016.
 He represented Poland at the 2014 Summer Youth Olympics and the EuroBasket 2017.
 Olejniczak helped Poland finish in eighth place at the 2019 FIBA Basketball World Cup.